codeforamerica/srtracker/README.md

 ## Tests

 You can run the application's tests using _Nose_ and _Mock_.
-They are not included in requirements.txt; to install them, run:
+They are not included in `requirements.txt`; to install them, run:

 ```
 pip install nose